Tank3-TK3/Tank3-TK3/README.md

 ## I'm...
   - ... a Software Engineering at the Autonomous University of Queretaro. :books:
-  - ... an Blue Journey - Intern at IBM.
+  - ... an Blue Journey - Intern at IBM. :blue_heart:
   - ... currently learning Descriptive/Inferential Statistics, Data Science and Artificial Intelligence. :robot:

 ---